Zakir-Ansari/blockchain/1. Smart Contracts/README.md

-To check the balance, you can use the balanceOf funtions with respective user's address.
+To check the balance, you can use the balanceOf functions with the respective user's address.

 Owner